gillian850413/Final_Project/README.md

 2. We found of the there is a big income gap between the top 10 entertainment YouTubers and the last 10 entertainment YouTubers.
 To have a better understanding in each categories' earning difference, we came up with a formula to obtain the concept of earning distribution of top-ranking channels.
 The higher the indicator is, the larger earning gap will be.
 <img src="https://github.com/gillian850413/Final_Project/blob/master/image/formula.png" width="600" height="150"/>

 3. Last, we realized that YouTuber is an unpredictable and unstable job.
 Take Justin Timberlake's channel as an example.
 Although he is not a professional YouTuber, he can still earn money from every click per cost of his videos and the advertisement.
 We found out that his last video is uploaded two months ago.
 According to Socialblades' channel statistic, the estimated channel Yearly Income is $83 - $1.3K, while other YouTubers with similar number of subscribers can earn millions of dollars per year with their channel.
-Socialblades estimates the daily income per channel based on the increase or decrease of video views and subscribers, than calculate the yearly income by multipling 365.
-This shows that when a channel is inactive for a while the growth of video videos will sharply drop.
-This will have a huge impact on the earnings of a channel.
+Socialblades estimates the daily income per channel based on the increase or decrease of video views and subscribers, than calculate the yearly income by multiplying 365.
+This shows that when a channel is inactive for a while the growth of video views and number of subscribers will sharply drop, which will have a huge impact on the earnings of a channel.
 Therefore, if people wants to become successful in this career, they need to keep your channel active by uploading the videos frequently.

 ## Summary
 ### Possible factors to become a successful Youtuber: